nuuuwan/news_lk3_data/README.md

 *2024-11-30 19:07:00* · [`adaderanalk`](https://www.adaderana.lk/news/103892/fuel-prices-revised) · `en`

 The Ceylon Petroleum Corporation (CPC) has announced a revision of fuel prices effective from midnight today (30).

+Accordingly, the price of Petrol 92 Octane has been reduced by Rs.
+2 to Rs.
+309 per litre, while the price of Kerosene has been increased by Rs.
+5 to Rs.
+188 per litre.

+However, the prices of Petrol 95 Octane, Auto Diesel and Super Diesel remain unchanged, according to Ceypetco.

 ◼️